 Every kid (and adult) loves the adrenaline rush of sliding down fresh snow!
-Most Canadian cities enjoy totally free snow hills throughout winter but in Vancouver we can't always rely on the snow coming to us...
+Most Canadian cities enjoy totally free snow hills throughout winter, but in Vancouver we can't always rely on the snow coming to us.
 We have to go to the snow.
 Luckily for us, the mountains are nearby.
-Mt Seymour has designated tobogganing hills which is perfect for kids and families, but it does come at a cost.
-If you can make it on a weekday it's $40 for a family of 5.
+Mt Seymour has designated tobogganing hills, which are perfect for kids and families, but it does come at a cost.
+If you can make it on a weekday, it's $40 for a family of 5.

 17. A Picnic at the Beach

 Thanks to our mild climate, a day at the beach can happen any time of year.
-Whether it's summer and you're seeking the sun or winter and you can play games in the sand or visit a playground, you can count on packing a picnic and hitting up a beach to be a hit regardless of the season.
+Whether it's summer and you're seeking the sun or winter are you seeking a fresh sea breeze, you can count on packing a picnic and hitting up a beach to be a hit regardless of the season.

 18. Window Shopping

 Vancouver has the best shopping districts at Robson Street, Yaletown, and Commercial Drive.
 Here you can shop till you drop, especially with the numerous offers in the different stores.
 You can visit and window shop with the kids as you have fun.

 With a Vancouver Public Library branch in every community, visiting the library is the perfect afternoon indoor activity to do with you kids.
 Let them pick out a new bedtime story.
 If you visit your local library's website, you're likely to find some free events like story times, crafts, movies, and more.